Purdue University Office of Admissions logo

 The General Management major also hones your critical thinking, analytical, and communication skills.
 It helps you to cross boundaries and effectively collaborate with finance, accounting, marketing, and other functional specialists.
 Students who major in management may add minors and concentrations that emphasize particular specialties such as Consulting, or Technology, Innovation, and Entrepreneurship.

 Our graduates pursue many different career paths.
 Some start in corporate management rotational programs, as account executives or as project managers.
-You will find Krannert management graduates in companies like Boeing, General Motors, Amazon and Target.
+You will find business school graduates in companies like Boeing, General Motors, Amazon and Target.
 Others choose exciting careers in management consulting, working for companies like West Monroe Partners and Accenture.
 Others join small firms or entrepreneurial startups, in some cases managing and upgrading their family businesses.

-portrait of Nick Rago
+portrait of Alisha Benbow

 Plan of Study